EightBitGuru/FAST-40/README.md

 FAST-40 is a utility program for the Commodore VIC-20 which reconfigures the stock 22x23 text screen to display a denser 40x24 mode.
 It is written entirely in 6502 assembly language and requires a 3K RAM expansion.

-No video output hardware modification is required.
+No video hardware modification is required.

 Earlier 40-column programs typically suffered from some combination of sluggish performance, visual glitching, or screen-editor functionality issues.
 FAST-40 was designed from the start to render an artifact-free 40x24 text mode whilst faithfully reproducing standard screen-editor functionality, with performance intended to be comparable to (or better than) the native 22x23 display.